StupidLilGoober/stupidlilgoober/README.md

 ### Choccy Chips
 A folder that adds a JavaScript class that can use JSON for Cookies, through some clever tricks.

+### Python Sorting Algorithms
+A collection of fast sorting algorithms for python.